teverse/teverse/TEVERSE-STYLE.md

     -- ...
 ```
 ## Documentation
-To promote readability, understanding and maintainability of shared code, documentation is necessary for for all methods.
+To promote readability, understanding and maintainability of shared code, documentation is necessary for all methods.

 #### Good
 ``` lua